Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD

 Taking into account that we are interested in the case of $a_u\gg m_f$ for each $u$ and $f$, we can choose contours $\mathcal{A}_u$ for $u=1,\ldots,N$ encircling the poles and zeroes of $\omega(y, {\bm \phi})$ around $a_u$ and leaving $m_f$ outside of it.
 Then

-The integrals in the left hand side of (\ref{eqn:periods}) are called the periods of $\omega(y, {\bm \phi})$.
-Since (\ref{eqn:periods}) is true for any value of $\bm{\phi}$, it is also true at the saddle point (or, in other words, it is true for the average $\omega(y)$ in the leading order of the fixed point approximation).
+The integrals in the left-hand side of (\ref{eqn:periods}) are called the periods of $\omega(y, {\bm \phi})$.
+Since (\ref{eqn:periods}) is true for any value of $\bm{\phi}$, it also holds at the saddle point (or, in other words, it holds for the average $\omega(y)$ at the leading order of the fixed point approximation).

-With the deformed SW curve (\ref{structure}) and the constraints (\ref{eqn:Au-and-au}) we have everything we need to extract $k_0$, however technically it is not easy.
-There are two tricks which will simplify the task for us.
-Firstly, note that we can redefine
+With the deformed SW curve (\ref{structure}) and the constraints (\ref{eqn:Au-and-au}), we have everything we need to extract $k_0$, however, technically it is not easy.
+There are two tricks that will simplify the task for us.
+Firstly, we can redefine

 where $\alpha(y)$ is holomorphic in some open region containing the contours $\mathcal{A}_u$, and $\alpha=\mathcal{O}(A^{-1})$.
-Then, we have
+Then we have

 Here we use the fact that both $\alpha(y)$ and its derivative have no cuts intersecting the contour $\mathcal{A}_u$, so all boundary terms due to integration by parts disappear.
 We conclude that the change of variables (\ref{eqn:new-omega}) does not affect the periods (\ref{eqn:Au-and-au}) and we can use it to simplify (\ref{structure}).
 Secondly, we change variables in (\ref{eqn:omegaredef}).
 Namely, we take $z=\tilde{\omega}(y)$ as a new variable.
 Then $y$ becomes a function of $z$ defined by the equation